internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ### Moving information from the CPU to the CHR-RAM

+For the custom graphics to be loaded into the CHR-RAM, this RAM needs to be accessed by the CPU.
-Originally I intended for the CPU to have direct access to the CHR-RAM together with the PPU, however when it came to actually figure out how to put the CHR-RAM into the project, I felt that in order to do this I had to add too many more components and I felt the project was already too complex.
+Originally I intended for the CPU to have direct access to the CHR-RAM together with the PPU, however when it came to actually figuring out how to put the CHR-RAM into the project, I felt that in order to do this I had to add too many more components and I felt the project was already too complex.

-So I went with another approach, which was to have the PPU as an intermediary carrying information from the CPU and putting it into the CHR-RAM.
+So I went with another approach, which was to have the PPU as an intermediary, carrying information from the CPU and putting it into the CHR-RAM.
 In consoles such as the Sega Mega Drive (Genesis in the US), for example, the CPU has to activate a DMA to transfer bytes to the Video RAM, what I did is similar, if not a bit more crude.

 The CPU can then copy information from the SD Card, for example, to the PPU-RAM, 3 KB at a time, because PPU-RAM has only 4KB in total, and set the PPU Mode in the PPU-RAM to "Copy to CHR-RAM".